First section of content

 Properly defining, controlling and monitoring administrative privileges in IT systems continue to be significant challenges for organizations of all sizes.
 And while in the past, controlling privileged accounts made good business sense, today, it is mandated by regulations such as Sarbanes-Oxley (SOX) Section 404, the Federal and North American Energy Regulations Commission (FERC/NERC), HIPAA 2, and even state level regulations such as the California Information Practice Act and the Massachusetts privacy law 201CMR17.

 In addition to the increased potential for failing IT security audits, sharing root and other privileged accounts can lead to a significant increase in the risk of fraudulent activities by employees, an even bigger threat to corporate value.
-In this newsletter, discover how you can effectively and efficiently control privileged accounts using the latest in adaptive access controls management.
-You will also learn about how to leverage the latest in Role-Based Access Controls.
+This guide can help you discover how to effectively and efficiently control privileged accounts using the latest in adaptive access controls management.
+You will also learn about how to leverage the latest in Role-Based Access Controls (RBAC).

 All computer operating systems require some kind of unrestricted administrative access to enable system management.
 Security models based on group policies and privileges, overlaid and accumulated through group membership and security principals, as is the case in Microsoft Windows environments, generates one set of challenges.
 On UNIX and Linux systems, the unrestricted “root” account poses a different and particularly troublesome situation.
 And similar super user issues can also arise with privileged accounts for database administrators.